+I have a general menopause question about my eyes.
 I’m post meno, 56 and Estrogel (1 pump) has helped my palpitations in the last few weeks.
 However, my eyes are not just dry but increasingly sore.
 Could the gel be causing this?
 I’m already using a heated eye pack and drops.
 Thank you.

 If your eyes are sore, then you should get them checked.
 The soreness can be secondary to them being very dry.
 A good optician will check your eye health and see if you are producing enough tears and oils on the eye.
 Often the glands in the eyes get blocked and need cleaning with special solutions that you can buy from the chemist.
 Preservative free eye drops will help.
 Taking omega 3 can help too.